-The mission of Coywolf News is to help readers stay informed about the ever-changing landscape of marketing in the digital age.
+The mission of Coywolf News is to help readers stay informed about the ever-changing landscape of web technologies and marketing in the digital age.

 Conflict of Interest